kcccr123/ue-reinforcement-learning/README.md

 `git clone https://github.com/kcccr123/ue-reinforcement-learning.git`

 The repository is split into an external python module and an Unreal Editor project plugin.
+**Instead** of cloning, you can choose to download the Unreal Plugin and Python module seperately from the GitHub releases.

 #### Unreal Setup